All Episodes

 Yes.

-But there was no vehicles when it was coming back out.
+Now, there was a truck that passed once or twice, but there was no vehicles when it was coming back out.

-And there was, we did see way up ahead, a flash of light go across the road real quick.
+And there was, we did see way up ahead a flash of light go across the road real quick.

-Then about, I would say about four or five minutes later, another light came back across the other way.
+But then about, I would say about four or five minutes later, another light came back across the other way.

 Well, that'll do.